How to Build an Empirical Speed Distribution for Dark Matter in the Solar Neighborhood: Conclusions

-We find a modest offset between the \emph{ex situ} stellar velocity dispersions and the Traceable DM counterparts, on the order of a few tens of kilometers per second.
-This is in contrast with both \cite{2019ApJ...883...27N} and \cite{zhang_in_prep}, who find a tighter correlation between the two distributions for GSE-like mergers.
+We find a modest offset between the ex situ stellar velocity dispersions and the Traceable DM counterparts, on the order of a few tens of kilometers per second.
+This is in contrast with both \cite{2019ApJ...883...27N} and \cite{2026arXiv260325783Z}, who find a tighter correlation between the two distributions for GSE-like mergers.
 The difference between the FIRE-2 and TNG50 results can be attributed to multiple effects, both numerical and physical, which are challenging to disentangle at this stage.

-On the numerical side, the Latte suite of FIRE-2 has a higher resolution than TNG50, with over an order of magnitude lower mass per simulation particle. \cite{zhang_in_prep} find that the correlation between DM and stellar speed distributions degrades with lower resolution.
-Further, the work in FIRE-2 uses the \textsc{Rockstar} halo-finding algorithm for defining DM halos rather than \subfind{}, which may affect how well DM can be traced through the simulation history.
+On the numerical side, the Latte suite of FIRE-2 has a higher resolution than TNG50, with over an order of magnitude lower mass per simulation particle.
+Results from \citet{2025arXiv251204157L} suggest that DM speed distributions around our ROI may be resolution-dependent, and it is yet unclear whether TNG50 has sufficient resolution for convergence.
+Further, \cite{2026arXiv260325783Z} find that the correlation between DM and stellar speed distributions degrades with lower resolution.
+Additionally, the work in FIRE-2 uses the \textsc{Rockstar} halo-finding algorithm for defining DM halos rather than \subfind{}, which may affect how well DM can be traced through the simulation history.

-Physically, the local environment of the two simulations differ, as the TNG50 cosmological volume holds two large clusters, while the FIRE-2 halos are simulated as zoom-ins with more isolated initial conditions.
+Physically, the local environment of the two simulations differs, as the TNG50 cosmological volume holds two large clusters, while the FIRE-2 halos are simulated as zoom-ins with more isolated initial conditions.
 This denser environment likely biases the TNG50 halos to form earlier than those in FIRE-2, resulting in more concentrated halos at the present day.
 This concentration is exacerbated by the baryonic feedback physics, as FIRE-2 has a more aggressive prescription for baryonic feedback, which generally yields less dense halos.
 Both of these will affect tidal disruption of satellites that are orbiting the host systems and the resulting distribution of orbital energies for the DM and stars.